cocolico14/Emotion-Detection-From-Facial-Expressions-Using-CNN/README.md

 ## Summary

 This code will detect faces with the help of haar cascade, then send these faces to a CNN to classify their emotions in real-time.
-Emotions are surprised, happy, sad, angry, natural, fear, disgust.
+Emotions are surprised, happy, sad, angry, natural, fear, disgust with accuracy of 62.08%.

 ## Demo